-Coronary artery disease (CAD) happens so often you probably know someone who has it.
-It’s the most common type of heart disease.
+Coronary artery disease (CAD) is the most common type of heart disease.
 Although it’s the top cause of death in the U.S., there is a lot you can do to prevent or treat it.

 The trouble starts when a waxy substance called plaque builds up inside the arteries that supply blood to the heart muscle.
 It can take decades to block the blood flow, but it can eventually cause a heart attack or failure.

 It builds up over time.
-That makes arteries become harder and narrower, which doctors call “atherosclerosis.“
+That makes arteries harder and narrower, which doctors call “atherosclerosis.“

-In some cases, plaques can break or rupture.
+In some cases, plaque can break or rupture.
 As a result, blood cells called platelets will try to repair the artery, forming a blood clot.

 Like gunk in a clogged drainpipe, this buildup prevents a free flow of blood through the arteries.
 Blood carries oxygen and nutrients to the heart.
-If you don’t get enough, it can lead to shortness of breath and chest pain (angina).
+Myocardial ischemia is when your heart muscle don’t get enough blood, and it can lead to shortness of breath and chest pain (angina).

 If a plaque grows so large that it stops blood flow to the heart muscle, you could have a heart attack.
-Most of the time, however, heart attacks happen from the smaller plaques that rupture.
+But most of the time, heart attacks happen from the smaller plaques that rupture.

 In the early stages, you may not have any symptoms.
 But as the plaque continues to build up and curbs blood flow to the heart muscle, you may notice that you’re short of breath or fatigued, especially during exercise.